ZachWeicken/ai-benchmarks/README.md

 - Metrics collected: Time to First Token (TTFT), Tokens Per Second (TPS), and optionally power consumption
 - Any deviations or special configurations are noted in the results

+Question: Can you explain the different linux distros to me?

 ## Devices Tested
 For each device, please provide:
 - **Manufacturer/Model**